Rocket Pool — Staking Protocol Part 2

 Members can propose to improve the protocol with upgrades to its smart contracts.
 Should consensus be reached on an upgrade, it is passed and the contract is upgraded.

 Members can propose to change settings of the DAO, from the quorum required for proposals to pass, to the RPL bond amount required for new members to join and more.

 Oracle DAO membership is a paid position.
 As oracle nodes are expected to relay Consensus Layer oracle data back to the protocols contracts on the mainchain, they must be aligned for the long term with the decentralised staking ecosystem.

 Members are required to stake a large amount of RPL to signal their alignment.
 This bond provides the potential for large economic loss if they act maliciously.

 In exchange for these services, oracle nodes are rewarded with 15% of RPL inflation annually.
 This allows members to earn a return for playing this crucial role in the ongoing health and sustainability of the protocol.

 In Part 3 of this series, we’ll go into depth on the breakdown of the RPL inflation schedule.

 Coordinating the oracle node group via a DAO allows Rocket Pool to leverage several key mechanisms including:

-- Permissioned entry — New oracle nodes can only enter the group after consensus is reached within the existing group, only after proving that they meet certain criteria.
+- Managed entry — New oracle nodes can only enter the group after consensus is reached within the existing group, after proving that they meet certain criteria.

 - Transparent consensus — All decisions must go through an on-chain proposal.
-Members can collectively vote to kick nodes who aren’t fulfilling their duties and the wider Rocket Pool community can always stay up on new upgrades to the oracle node group.
+Members can collectively vote to kick nodes that aren’t fulfilling their duties and the wider Rocket Pool community can always stay up to date on upgrades to the oracle node group.